99: No Such Thing As Bread Civilians

 Which is the only reason I can assume that I keep receiving it.

-There was a really creepy robot telemarketer that lots of people are writing online about called Samantha West, and this was in the US.
+There was a really creepy robot telemarketer that lots lots of people were writing online about called Samantha West and this was in the US and I think she was selling health insurance and she denied vociferously that she was a robot.

-And so Pete, these g and I think it was uh the Washington Post or one of the uh US newspapers got hold realized this, got a call from her, and they all called and said, Are you a robot?
+And so Pete these g and I think it was uh the Washington Post or one of the uh US newspapers got hold realized this, got a call from her and they all called and said, Are you a robot?

 and she kept on saying, No, I'm a real person.
+Maybe there's something wrong with the line.

 Can you hear me okay?

 And I'm not into that at all.
+It's really weird.

 And the person said, we do not have any robots here.
+There's no robot working here.

-Maybe that just was a real person on their first day who was like not didn't want to deviate from the scripts and was really, really nervous and just had all these people going, you're a freaking robot, okay?
+didn't want to deviate from the script and was really, really nervous and just had all these people going, you're a fucking robot, okay?
+Own up.
+And that's why she quit the next day.

-Well, there was a guy who got fired because he put on a robotic sounding voice to get through his calls faster.
+Well, there was a guy who got fired because he put on a robotic-sounding voice to get through his calls faster.

-And he didn't want to do any of the fake chumminess, so he basically put on a metallic voice.
+Because people assume if they're talking to a machine, they'll just say yes, no, and option C. And he didn't want to do any of the fake chumminess, so he just put on a metallic voice.

 Yeah, but he got fired for it.

-So ironically, his job will have now gone to a machine.
+So, ironically, his job will have now gone to a machine.

-So you can get therapeutic robots.
+So, you can get therapeutic robots.
+Have you seen this?
+It's quite cool.

-There's one that in particular is called Paro, and they've made this robot to help people who are suffering from they've had some trauma.
+and they've made this robot to help people who are suffering from they've had some trauma.
+And it's shaped like a seal.

 And the reason it's shaped like a seal is because the guy who invented it says people are unlikely to have had bad memories of real seals.

-It's fair enough, I think, but seals are quite, you know, they can attack people.
+It's fair enough, I think.
+But seals are quite, you know, they can attack people.

-So it's just that most people don't come up against seals that often.
+It's just that most people don't come up against seals that often.
+There are so many things that fall into that category.

 Very few bad memories of octopuses or the planet Mars or

-I mean, while we're on robots, there is one subject I think we've been dancing around, which is sex with robots.
+Arnold Schwarzenegger, actually.
+I mean while we're on robots there is one subject I think we've been dancing around

-all right, maybe I'm the only one who's been dancing around it.
+all right maybe I'm the only one who's been dancing around it.

 I just wanted to tell you about a story from Malaysia.
+This is from the newspaper Free Malaysia today from October

-This proposed conference on love and sex with robots is illegal, Inspector General of Police Khalid Abu Bakar told a press conference in Kuala Lumpur and action will be taken against the organizers if they go ahead.
+Inspector General of Police Khalid Abu Bakar told a press conference in Kuala Lumpur, and action will be taken against the organisers if they go ahead.
+There's nothing scientific about sex and robots.

 It's an offence to have extramarital sex in Malaysia, especially with robots.

+It's true.
 It was called the Congress on Love and Sex with Robots.

 And I think people just saw the title and just saw the last three words, sex with robots.
+And the word Congress.

 Yeah, Congress.

+That's true.
 There's a group called the Campaign Against Sex Robots.

 They're a growing group to stop people from actually having sex with robots in the future.

 And there was an article about it, and there were some people who commented on the bottom of it.
+One person, Chrysler Harper, said, if I want to have sex with my robot, then I will.

 My husband is always willing, but he isn't always there.
+This idea is stupid.

 And then someone called Manjeet replied to that, saying, sex robots would at least not be as destructive as an atomic bomb.

-a couple of hours.
+in a couple of hours.

 As soon as you guys leave the press conference, actually.